 Pat awoke one recent morning with cold symptoms.
 She reached into her medicine cabinet for a well-known over-the-counter cold remedy she had often used in the past.
-An hour later, Pat was on the phone to her doctor, describing, in a panicky voice, the heart palpitations, shortness of breath, and blurry vision she was experiencing.
+An hour later, Pat was on the phone with her doctor describing in a panicky voice the heart palpitations, shortness of breath, and blurry vision she was experiencing.

 It turned out that Pat, whose doctor had recently put her on a prescription antidepressant, was experiencing the frightening results of an interaction between the two drugs.
 Fortunately, the effects were mild and wore off within a few hours.